 The appointment and removal of the Company Secretary is a matter for the Board as a whole.

 At the point of retirement or resignation of Directors, the nomination of candidates for appointment as Directors takes place under a formal and transparent procedure formulated by the BNC.
-The resumés of potential candidates are carefully evaluated by the BNC before it makes recommendations to the Board for their consideration as Non-Executive Directors.
-Such nominations may include an interview with the candidate.
-The appointment of new Directors is based on an annual assessment of the combined knowledge, experience and diversity of the Board, with new Directors chosen on their ability to bring added perspective and ensure the continued effectiveness of the Bank’s strategic plans in order to identify added perspectives to ensure its effectiveness at all times.
+The resumés of potential candidates are carefully evaluated by the BNC prior to these being recommended to the Board for their consideration as Non-Executive Directors.
+Such nominations may also include an interview with the candidate.
+The appointment of new Directors is based on an annual assessment of the combined knowledge, experience, and diversity of the Board, with new Directors chosen on their ability to bring added perspective and ensure the continued effectiveness of the Bank’s strategic plans.

-A similar process is followed when appointing Executive Directors except that candidates are selected within the members of the Corporate Management of the Bank.
+A similar process is followed when appointing Executive Directors, with the exception that candidates are selected from the Corporate Management of the Bank.

-There were several changes to the composition of the Board of Directors during the year, the details of which are given in Table 29 on page 79, Composition of the Board and attendance.
+This year, there were two new additions to the composition of the Board of Directors, the details of which are given in Figure 28 titled Composition of the Board and attendance.

-In terms of the Articles of Association of the Bank, the two longest serving NEDs are required to offer themselves for re-election at each AGM in rotation with the period of service being considered from the last date of re-election or appointment.
-If there are more than two Directors who qualify for re-election, the Directors may decide amongst themselves after considering the contents of the affidavits and declarations submitted by them and all other relevant issues or draw lots to determine the Directors who will offer themselves for re-election.
-Accordingly, Mr K Dharmasiri and Ms N T M S Cooray, the two longest serving Directors since last re-election will be seeking re-election at the forthcoming AGM to be held on March 30, 2022.
-In addition to the above clauses, if a Director has been appointed as a result of a casual vacancy that has arisen since the previous AGM, that Director will offer himself/herself for election at the immediately succeeding AGM.
-Accordingly, Ms J Lee and Mr R Senanayake who were appointed to the Board during the year 2021 to fill a casual vacancy - will offer herself for re-election at the forthcoming AGM.
-It is pertinent to mention that Mr S Muhseen who was appointed to the Board on February 15, 2021 to fill casual vacancies will offer themselves for re-election at the forthcoming AGM to be held on March 30, 2021 and his appointment was duly approved by the shareholders at the aforesaid AGM.
+The Articles of Association of the Bank states that the two longest serving NEDs must offer themselves for re-election at each AGM in rotation, with the period of service being considered from the last date of re-election or appointment.
+If two or more Directors qualify for re-election in a particular year, the Directors may decide amongst themselves, either by considering the affidavits and declarations submitted by them and all other relevant issues, or by drawing lots to determine which Directors will offer themselves for re-election.
+Accordingly, Prof A K W Jayawardane and Mr L D Niyangoda, the two longest serving Directors since last re-election will be seeking re-election at the forthcoming AGM to be held on March 30, 2022.
+In addition to the above clauses, if a Director has been appointed as a result of a casual vacancy that has arisen since the previous AGM, that Director will also offer himself/herself for election at the immediately succeeding AGM.
+Accordingly, Mrs D L T S Wijewardena - who was appointed to the Board during the year 2021 to fill a casual vacancy - will offer herself for re-election at the forthcoming AGM.
+It is pertinent to mention that Mr S Muhseen who was appointed to the Board on February 15, 2021 to fill a casual vacancy, offered himself for re-election at the AGM held on March 30, 2021 and his appointment was duly approved by the shareholders at the aforesaid AGM.

 On appointment, Directors are provided with an induction pack which outlines the main areas that require familiarisation.
-As such, the pack includes the Articles of Association, Banking Act Directions, Corporate Directors’ Handbook published by the Sri Lanka Institute of Directors, Code of Best Practice on Corporate Governance issued by CA Sri Lanka, the Bank’s organisational structure, the Board Charter, a copy of the Board Related Party Transactions Policy and the most recent Annual Report of the Bank and the access to the electronic support system which has archived minutes of meetings for the past seven years.
+As such, the pack includes the Articles of Association, the Banking Act Directions, the Corporate Directors’ Handbook published by the Sri Lanka Institute of Directors, the Code of Best Practice on Corporate Governance issued by CA Sri Lanka, the Bank’s organisational structure, the Board Charter, a copy of the Board Related Party Transactions Policy and the most recent Annual Report of the Bank.
+They are also given access to the electronic support system which has archived minutes of meetings held over the past nine years.
 All Directors are encouraged to obtain membership of the Sri Lanka Institute of Directors which conducts useful programmes to support Directors.
-It is mandatory for the Directors to attend Director Forums organised by the CBSL.
-Members of the Corporate Management and external experts make regular presentations with regard to the business environment in relation to the operations of the Bank which enables newly appointed directors to get familiarised on banking operations.
+Further, it is mandatory for Directors to attend Director Forums organised by the CBSL.
+As an additional support, members of Corporate Management and external experts make regular presentations on the business environment in relation to the operations of the Bank, which enables newly appointed directors to familiarise themselves with the banking operations.

 The Bank has a number of processes in place to ensure that no individual Director is involved in determining his or her own remuneration but is instead part of a larger deciding process that makes final decisions.
-Primarily, the BHRRC- which consists entirely of NEDs who also meet the criteria for independence as set out in the relevant regulations on corporate governance, is responsible for making recommendations to the Board regarding the remuneration of the Directors and executives.
+Primarily, the BHRRC- which consists entirely of NEDs who also meet the criteria for independence as set out in the relevant regulations on corporate governance- is responsible for making recommendations to the Board regarding the remuneration of the Directors and executives.

-They consult the Chief Executive Officer regarding the same and also seek professional advice whenever it is deemed necessary.
-Remuneration for EDs is set out with reference to the Remuneration and Benefit Policy while the remuneration for NEDs is set by the Board as a whole.
-In order to provide fair judgements when discharging their duties on remuneration, the Board and the BHRRC engage the services of HR professionals on a regular basis to assist in the discharge of their duties in this regard.
+The BHRRC in consultation with the Group Chief Executive Officer and after obtaining professional advice, where necessary, makes such recommendations.
+Remuneration for Directors and executives is further set out with reference to the Remuneration and Benefit Policy.
+The remuneration for NEDs is set by the Board as a whole.
+In order to provide fair judgements when discharging their duties on remuneration, the Board and the BHRRC engage the services of HR professionals on a regular basis as well.

 Details of the Remuneration paid to Directors is given in Note 21 to the Financial Statements.